 Don't skip the availability check.
 It's tempting to just start signing up and see what happens.
 But if you register on three platforms and then find your name taken on the fourth, you're stuck with a mismatch — or you're changing usernames on platforms that limit how often you can do that.

-For more on picking a strong name from the start, see our guide to choosing the right username for your reselling brand.
+For more on building a name worth the effort, see the guide to choosing the right username for your reselling brand.